-In 2012, JFF and the Harvard Graduate School of Education (HGSE)—in collaboration with states and regions—launched the Pathways to Prosperity Network.
+In 2012, JFF and the Harvard Graduate School of Education—in collaboration with states and regions—launched the Pathways to Prosperity Network.
 The Pathways to Prosperity Network seeks to ensure that many more youth complete high school, attain postsecondary credentials with currency in the labor market, and launch careers while leaving open the prospect of further education.
 Key stakeholders from education, business, and government lead the work in each Network state and region, committing to at least three years of membership with the long-term goal of creating statewide systems of rigorous, relevant, and engaging grade 9-14 career pathways that serve most students.
 Pathways focus on high-growth sectors of the economy, including STEM fields such as information technology, health care, and advanced manufacturing.

 The Pathways approach is guided by five key implementation levers:

 High schools and community colleges create grades 9-14 college and career pathways, with programs of study, timelines, costs, and work-based learning requirements linking and integrating high school and postsecondary curricula and aligning both with labor market needs.